 Millicent licked her lips clean of the blood camouflaged by her lipstick.

-“Just drink your damn wine,” she hissed, and Trever obliged.
+“Just drink your damn wine,” she hissed.
+Trever obliged.

-Dinner limped along for a few minutes longer until Millicent put it out of its misery, standing abruptly and sliding the check over to Trever’s side of the table.
-He walked over to pay, and Millicent drove to his place.
+Dinner limped along a few minutes longer until Millicent put it out of its misery, standing abruptly and sliding the check over to Trever’s side of the table.
+He walked over to pay and Millicent drove to his place.

-She knocked on door 6 .
-A friendly redhead poked her head out the door.
-She was wearing a blue sports bra and matching workout pants that suited her cheerleader’s figure.
-She was, Millicent estimated, at least 10 years younger.
+She knocked on apartment six.
+A perky redhead poked her head out the door.
+She was wearing a blue sports bra and matching workout pants that suited her cheerleader-type figure.
+She was, Millicent estimated, at least 10 years younger than her and way too confident for her age.

-“Hi,” Millicent chirped.
+“Hi,” Millicent demured.
 “I’m Trever’s girlfriend.
 I can’t find my key and he’s five minutes behind in traffic.
 Can I use your restroom?”

 “Oh, no problem,” the woman nodded yes like a hyper cocker spaniel.
 When she turned to point the way for Millicent, she exposed the perfect spot on her sharply crafted abdominals, right between the ribs.
-Millicent swiftly stabbed a syringe into place before the woman could react.
-She dropped to the floor, whimpering, and Millicent stood over her, expressionless.
+Millicent stabbed a syringe into place and squeezed the plunger before the woman could react.
+The young woman dropped to the floor and whimpered.
+Millicent stood over her showing no emotion.

 “Shut up.
 You’re not dead.
 Yet.
-It’s just a paralytic .
+It’s just a paralytic.
 In a few moments you’ll get to hear me take care of my next ex-boyfriend.
-I’ll be back.”
+I’ll be back to have more fun with you.”

 Trever met Millicent as she bounded down the stairs.